Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Conclusions

-Long glitches dominate the total glitch count rate, but are usually smaller in amplitude than that short glitches.
-Long glitches show a fast part with $\sim 10$\,ms decaying time constant, followed by the sum of slow exponentials from $\sim$ 50\,ms to 2 seconds time constants.
-We find that the flux of the long glitches is the same for all bolometers, when we use the area of the Si die.
-Coincident counts in the PSBs paired in a single bolometer module in the flight data, as well as laboratory tests of spare bolometers on the ground using alpha sources to expose the absorber grid and Si die separately, and tests using 23\,MeV proton beam line, support the conclusion that long glitches are due to particles depositing energy in the Si die.
+Long glitches dominate the total glitch count rate, but are usually smaller in amplitude than the short glitches.
+Long glitches show a fast part with about a 10 ms time constant, followed by the sum of slow exponentials, with around 50\,ms to 2\,s time constants.
+We find that the flux of the long glitches is the same for all bolometers, when we scale with the area of the Si die.
+Coincident counts in the PSBs paired in a single bolometer module in the flight data, as well as laboratory tests of spare bolometers on the ground using alpha sources to expose the absorber grid and Si die separately, and tests using a 23\,MeV proton beam line, support the conclusion that long glitches are due to particles depositing energy in the Si die.
 We find a minimum energy deposition in the count distribution of long glitches that corresponds to a proton with an energy at the minimum of the proton energy loss spectrum traversing the Si die normal to the surface.
 This minimum deposited energy is above the noise threshold for about half of the detectors.
-Thus we can detect individually almost all of the glitches from the bolometer data.
+Thus we can individually detect almost all of the glitches in the bolometer data.
 We suspect that the fast part is due to hot ballistic carriers propagating from the wafer to the thermistor.
-The slower time scale response is from the thermal relaxation of the Si wafer.
-We find evidence of long glitches caused by galactic cosmic ray helium but no evidence of galactic cosmic ray electrons.
-Low energy showers of secondary or delta electrons were suspected to be the cause of the high rate of glitches in HFI.
+The slower timescale response is from the thermal relaxation of the Si wafer.
+We find evidence of long glitches caused by Galactic cosmic ray He, but no evidence of Galactic cosmic ray electrons.
+Low energy showers of secondary or delta electrons were earlier suspected to be the cause of the high rate of glitches in HFI.
 However, the high rate in PSBs is measured in coincidence between the two bolometers.
 This signature cannot be caused by a delta electron shower.
-However, there is evidence of delta electrons in the coincidence of short glitches in PSB pairs.
-In this process, the delta electrons are produced when a high energy particle hits the absorber grid of one bolometer and produces coincidence glitch at high probability and at lower energy, in the neighboring grid.
+On the other hand, there {\it is\/} evidence of delta electrons in the coincidence of short glitches in PSB pairs.
+In this process, the delta electrons are produced when a high energy particle hits the absorber grid of one bolometer and produces a coincident glitch at high probability and at lower energy, in the neighbouring grid.

-Slow glitches are not understood at this time and have not been replicated yet in the laboratory.
-These glitches have nearly the same long time scale behavior as long glitches and thus are expected to be from energy deposition somewhere else in the module.
+Slow glitches are not understood at this time and have not been replicated in the laboratory.
+These glitches have nearly the same long timescale behaviour as long glitches and are thus expected to be due to energy deposition somewhere else in the module.